-Visit Smokey Bear Historical Park in New Mexico to see the final resting place of the original Smokey Bear, and learn what you can do to prevent forest fires!
+Visit Smokey Bear Historical Park, New Mexico to see the final resting place of the original Smokey Bear, and learn what you can do to prevent forest fires!

 Smokey Bear History